EvgeniyGorbachev/Kafka-ELK/README.md

 1. First method use [PHP Kafka client](https://github.com/arnaud-lb/php-rdkafka), examples in files - `examples/kafkaConsumer.php` and `examples/kafkaProducer.php`.
 Available on [localhost:19092](http://localhost:19092/) after launch Docker.
 2. Second method use [Kafka REST Proxy](https://github.com/confluentinc/kafka-rest).
 Available on [localhost:18082](http://localhost:18082/) after launch Docker.

+# Analysis of log

+For analysis of logs use Kibana which is available by link - [localhost:5601](http://localhost:5601/).